bepes-code/arduino_school_automation/README.md

 ## Other information
 - Finally a video to see how it works that project --> [video]()
 - Project of [electronoobs](https://electronoobs.com/eng_arduino_tut101.php)
+- Provably this project has some bugs that we don't have time to fix or not a good structure, if you have any suggest contact me.
+I leave this project finished.
+Thanks for read this.
+## Contact
+- Discord: !Bepe$#6207
+- Mail: bepescode@gmail.com

+**Bepes**